 - Understanding the steps to making friends and forming healthy, respectful relationships

-- Appropriate behaviours for private and public places
+- Discussing appropriate behaviours for private and public places

 - Identifying private and public body parts

 - Developing and promoting cyber-safety

-This course consists of 7 two hour group sessions plus 3 individual sessions by appointment.
+- Sessions: 7 x 2 hour group sessions, plus 1 to 3 individual counselling sessions by appointment